Editorial Standards > Editorial Policies

 ■ Political ads must include notice of the individual, committee or group that paid for the ad.
 The federal government requires disclosure on political ads.

-■ Under New York State election law, online ads placed by independent third parties must state who paid for the ad and state that it “is not expressly authorized or requested by any candidate,” candidate committee, or candidate’s agent.
-Political committees must state the name of the committee using the language “Paid for by…”
+■ Under New York State election law, online ads placed by independent third parties must state who paid for the ad and state that it “is not expressly authorized or requested by any candidate,” candidate committee or candidate’s agent.
+Political committees must state the committee’s name using the language “Paid for by…”

 ■ Under New York State election law, if an online ad is not large enough to include the disclaimer, it can use an abbreviated disclaimer that points readers to the full disclaimer, such as a link to another page.